asdf23/SpyboticsClone/README.md

 A clone of Spybotics - a game originally created by lego.
 This game hopes to improve on that success

 ##Getting involved
-I am looking for help and your time.
+I am looking for help and would appreicate your time.
 Here are some things you could do to help:

 1. Take a look at the original game.
 Get a feeling for how it works and how you might improve on it.
 New characters, levels, changed game play.
 Lego took down the original however there is a working copy at  http://jayisgames.com/games/spybot-the-nightfall-incident/
 2. Install the FirefoxOS emulator.
 Although in theroy this should work in any browser it is targeted specifically for the Firefox OS.